microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 ## Adding microphone and acoustic feature components

-At this point the pipeline is empty with no components, so now let's add some components.
+At this point the pipeline is empty, so now let's add some components.

-These lines of code create a microphone and an acoustic feature extractor and connect them together.
-The first line creates the microphone by creating a new instance of this AudioCapture component class.
-Every time you instantiate a component in psi, you have to pass it the pipeline object that it belongs to, and this component also takes a configuration parameter specifying the audio format.
+The following lines of code create a microphone and an acoustic feature extractor and connect them together.
+The first line creates the microphone by creating a new instance of the `AudioCapture` component class.
+Every time you instantiate a component in \\psi, you have to pass it the pipeline object that it belongs to.
+This component also takes a configuration parameter specifying the audio format.
+In this case, the format parameter specifies that the component should generate audio at 16Khz, on 1 channel, in a 16 bit PCM format.

-The third line connects the two together by using the PipeTo method.
+The third line connects the two together by using the `PipeTo` method.

 ```csharp
 using (var p = Pipeline.Create())